"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 It's a given now that you book has to also be an e-book if not just an e-book.
 The growth rate of e-books is exceptional at the moment.
 They are just taking off as more phones and other devices reach the marketplace that allow the reader to simply read your book on their phone or tablet.
 After a while, even though the reader thought they would never adjust to reading a book on a device, they will adjust and have. it just gets easier to get the e-book.
 And it also satisfies the consumer urge to want it, buy it, have it . . . instantly.
 Now, it's time to publish your book in e-book form.
 Learn all you can about publishing an e-books from the production to distribution and use this form of publishing to add to your already growing book marketing strategy.
 Seems like so much to do, right?
 I know, as a publicist, I can spend all day creating the perfect segment designed to get the booking.
 I am only imagine an author trying to coordinate all of the book marketing strategies in play in the be everywhere at all times model of marketing.
 I can only say, hire people who you can to help, but do not hire those who say they will "try" to help you but still want to be paid regardless of the outcome as that can be a recipe for a disaster.
 Hire those people who guarantee their work as Annie Jennings PR does.

+It's not as hard as you may think.
 The trick is not to look self-published or print on demand.
 Look professional.
 Can the media spot an amateur?
 You bet!
 The media has a keen eye and of course, has to be responsible in their position of booking the high quality credentialed guests that have a voice that is socially relevant.
 The media is not so much interested in whether you self published your book but more interested in what you have to offer.
+But now that self-publishing is an accepted form of publishing a lot of media will accept you book as it is as I have found that the media is more interested in what you have to contribute, your credentials, your area of expertise than who published your book.

 The radio, TV, print and online media outlets and the producers like to review the author's bio.
 The like to see an established media bio with a rich history of the author appearing on other top notch media outlets.
 And they like when you prove it with links to the media mentions.
 Sometimes a print on demand author or a self-published author may not have a platform built up in the areas they need for a positive media evaluation.
 Even the author's social media matters and of course the quality and age of the website.
 But don't worry, even if you are in start up mode.
 Our firm, Annie Jennings PR, works with all levels of authors mentoring them on their way up the media ladder.